hay/haybase/README.md

 ----
 Cool stuff in the near feature (fork on Github and contribute if you want!)

-* Configuration of theme options page (easily create a theme options page for your theme.
 * Support for Haybase addons / extensions
 * Let Haybase make coffee and do your dishes (nah, not really ;)